- promoting attendance and reducing absence

 Parents are required under the Education (Scotland) Act 1980 to provide education for their child.
 It is important that children and young people are able to benefit from their right to education; are able to see their friends and have social contact and benefit from the learning, care and support that schools provide.
 The ongoing need to reconnect to normal patterns and routines in children’s lives will be important and reassuring to them.

 National guidance is clear that measures of compulsion for attendance should only be used as a last resort once all other approaches to support attendance have been undertaken.
-Additional codes will be developed within SEEMiS to support the recording and monitoring of attendance and absence, including specific codes relating to COVID-19.
+Additional codes have been developed within SEEMiS to support the recording and monitoring of attendance and absence, including specific codes relating to COVID-19.

 Schools should consider the increased use of outdoor spaces.
+The Covid-19 Advisory Sub-Group on Education and Children’s Issues has commented that there “is consistent evidence that the risk of transmission outdoors is low, and the benefits of outdoor activity are well recognised”.
 The outdoors can provide extra space for distancing between consistent groups of learners, help to decrease the risk of transmission and improve the physical and mental health and wellbeing of young people.

-Suitable facilities may include school playgrounds, local greenspaces and/or community areas, or locations further afield.
-Advice and support is also available from outdoor education experts.
+Suitable facilities may include school playgrounds, local greenspaces and/or community areas.
 When enhancing existing outdoor space within their own grounds, schools may find it necessary to consider temporary shelters or the periodic use of established buildings for activities such as handwashing, regrouping or the relaying of instructions.
 An appropriate cleaning regime should be introduced along with appropriate bins for disposal of any rubbish and hand washing stations/sanitiser to ensure hygiene.